hyoshioka0128/Devices-docs/surface/surface-management-portal.md

 ## Video demo

-See how the Surface Management Portal helps make IT admins more efficient by streamlining device management, warranty tracking, support requests, IT tools, and carbon emissions insights.:<br><br>
+See how the Surface Management Portal helps make IT admins more efficient by streamlining device management, warranty tracking, support requests, IT tools, and carbon emissions insights:<br><br>

 > [!VIDEO https://learn-video.azurefd.net/vod/player?id=60537474-14d6-4b54-9828-11f9663a3c3d]